Noah Centineo Just Shaved His Head — & Fans Are Reeling

-You might want to sit down, because the internet's boyfriend, Noah Centineo — also known as heartthrob Peter Kavinsky from To All The Boy I’ve Loved Before — got a haircut... and we don't mean a fresh trim or a slightly more cropped style than his usual floppy bangs.
+You might want to sit down, because the internet's boyfriend, Noah Centineo — also known as heartthrob Peter Kavinsky from To All The Boys I’ve Loved Before — got a haircut... and we don't mean a fresh trim or a slightly more cropped style than his usual floppy fringe.

 No, this week, the 23-year-old actor went out and shaved his entire head — and understandably, his millions of internet S.O.s are reeling from the absence of the fluffy, unkempt boyish curls we loved before.
 The news hit Instagram earlier today when Centineo posted a selfie to his Story, showing off his shaved head while holding a to-go coffee cup next to his face (as if we could be distracted).